biglotteryfund/craft-dev/docs/getting-started.md

 ## Create a Database

-Next up, you need to create a database for the project.
-Both MySQL 5.5+ and PostgreSQL 9.5+ are supported.
+Next up, you need to create a database for the project using MySQL 5.5+.

 If you’re given a choice, we recommend the following database settings in most cases: